-Your dependant will need to show that they have living costs of £680 per month for a number of months.
+Your dependant will need to show that they have living costs of £680 per month for a number of months, this is in addition to the money you must have to support yourself.
 This means:

 - For each of your dependants, you will need to show £680 for a maximum of 9 months, totalling either £6,120